 The Originals introduced many great new characters to us: Camille the brave bartender, Davina the young but powerful New Orleans witch, newby vampire Josh.
 All of whom have their own dynamics with the originals.
-But perhaps the most complex new character-dynamic introduced, in my opinion at least, is the one between Klaus and Marcel.
+But perhaps the most complex new character-dynamic introduced is the one between Klaus and Marcel.

 This article aims to take a look at the basis of that dynamic in Marcel’s childhood and the time he spent living as Klaus’ son before Mikael came to New Orleans.

 And so we come to the end.
-Where Marcel finds the courage to bring Papa Tunde to town and summon Mikael with Rebekah.
-His finding of his own identity, his finding of inner strength away from the Mikaelsons finally gave him the confidence he needed to truly fight for Rebekah (whom he’d never gotten over).
+Marcel finds the courage to bring Papa Tunde to town and then summons Mikael with Rebekah.
+His finding of his own identity, his finding of inner strength away from the Mikaelsons, finally gave him the confidence he needed to truly fight for Rebekah (whom he’d never gotten over).
 And in the wake of the destruction Mikael wrought, is it any surprise that he stayed in New Orleans and did what he did?
 That knowing he couldn’t go to Rebekah and Klaus again, he pieced together another army.
-A family not only to replace the Mikaelsons (but that would respect him) but a group of people who would look to him as their leader, as their parent.
+A family not only to replace the Mikaelsons but a group of people who would look to him as their leader.
+As their parent.
 As a good guy with worth all on his own.

 He takes the name Marcel now too, because Marcellus is a name Klaus gave him and he’s no longer in Klaus’ shadow.
 While the name Marcel is the one he used when he enlisted in the army and finally found who he truly was as a person.
 This is also why in The Battle for New Orleans he so strongly insists that “my name is Marcel.”
 Because he knows that he’s no longer one of Klaus’ puppets, but his own man in whole.
 Defined by himself, not by his biological father (for which this is a good coping mechanism) and not by Klaus (who himself is the one that taught Marcel that he can’t be defined by anyone except himself).

-I can imagine one of the vampires from the brotherhood laying there on the ground dying after Mikael leaves, the entire French Quarter having been shaken up after the originals leave.
+I can imagine one of the vampires from the brotherhood laying there on the ground dying after Mikael leaves, the entire French Quarter having been shaken up after the originals’ sudden exodus.
 The remaining vampires in panic, now that the witches and the werewolves were no longer kept in check by the originals.
 They needed a saviour.
 And Marcel, well there’s no place he’d rather be.

 I hope any readers enjoyed this.
 I wrote this on impulse and may improve it later, but I certainly did enjoy writing it.